AbsaOSS/pramen/README.md

 # Running pipelines

-SyncWatcher is a Spark application so a pipeline can be started using a job submission tool applicable for particular cluster.
+Pramen is a Spark application so a pipeline can be started using a job submission tool applicable for particular cluster.
 Usually a pipeline is ran daily.
 But each operation can define its own run schedule.
 If a pipeline is ran on a day not applicable for a particular operation, the operation will be automatically skipped.
 So at different days different set of operations is executed when you run a pipeline.

-SyncWatcher framework and some of built-in jobs are packaged in `sync-runner-x.y.z.jar`.
+Pramen framework and some of built-in jobs are packaged in `pipeline-runner-x.y.z.jar`.
 In order to minimize chance of binary incompatibility with custom sources, sinks and transformers jobs that require additional libraries are packaged in `bultin-jobs-x.y.z.jar`.
 If you are running a pipeline with builtin jobs make sure `bultin-jobs-x.y.z.jar` is included in the class path.